angelrps/MasterDataScience_FinalProject/README.md

 It does not produce any output needed to execute the app but it contains the analysis in case that you want to execute it yourself.

 **5. [Modeling](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/notebooks/Modelling_01.ipynb)**:
-Explores different regression models and produces a pickle file with the selected model.
-You can also take the [pickle file from here](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/notebooks/model_regGB.pickle)
+It used the output produced by *Merge Taxis and Weather Data* notebook to explore different regression models and produces a pickle file with the selected model.
+If you don´t want to run this notebook download the [pickle file from here](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/notebooks/model_regGB.pickle)

 **6. [Front-End](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/notebooks/Streamlit.ipynb)**:
-This notebook outputs the python (``.py``) script that will create the web application.
+Outputs the python script (``streamlit_app.py``) that will create the web application.
+Can also be downloaded [here](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/notebooks/streamlit_app.py)

 **7. [Run the app](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/notebooks/streamlit_app.py)**:
 Finally, you can use this notebook to run the app.